jollopre/mps/README.md

 ## Testing

 If you want to test the code, there are already unit and functional test in place for the api.
-Please, connect to the rails api using its associated name (e.g. mps_api_1) to execute the tests as follows:
+Please, type the following command to execute the tests in place:

 ```
-	docker-compose run api bash after-start-postgres.sh rails test -e test
+	docker-compose run api bash after-start-postgres.sh rails test RAILS_ENV=test
 ```

 ## Shutdown